Problem Determination Tools for IBM Support Assistant Team Server 5

-IBM Support Assistant 5 provides a tooling platform for you to easily use various problem determination and analysis tools at no charge.
-This document contains a list of tools available for IBM Support Assistant 5.
+IBM Support Assistant Team Server 5 provides a tooling platform for you to easily use various problem determination and analysis tools at no charge.
+This document contains a list of tools available for IBM Support Assistant Team Server 5.

-Problem determination tools for IBM Support Assistant 5 are delivered through IBM Installation Manager and through its Tools Administration feature.
+Problem determination tools for IBM Support Assistant Team Server 5 are delivered through IBM Installation Manager and through its Tools Administration feature.
 This allows you to easily discover, install, and update the base application and individual tools.
-See the IBM Support Assistant 5.0 Team Server announcement for additional information on installing Support Assistant and optional tools.

 - Report tools are non-interactive applications that generate analysis reports of a tool's findings.